About the Anxiety Disorders Clinic

 The Anxiety Disorder Clinic (ADC) is part of the Clinical Research Unit for Anxiety and Depression (CRUfAD).
 CRUfAD is a joint facility of St Vincent’s Hospital, Sydney, and the University of New South Wales established to reduce the impact of anxiety and depressive disorders on individuals and the community.

-Initial assessments are conducted by specialist psychiatrists.
-Follow-up assessments and treatment are conducted by clinical psychologists and psychiatrists.
+Initial assessments are conducted by specialist clinicians (psychiatrists, clinical psychologists and senior psychiatry registrars).

 On occasion, intern clinical psychologists and registrars will observe and/or provide treatment.
 All interns are supervised by specialist clinicians.

 Anxiety is a normal and healthy emotion.
 It involves physical sensations (e.g. increased heart rate and feeling shaky), thoughts about danger or threat (e.g. worrying about getting sick or not getting on well with others) and behaviours (e.g. avoiding situations or seeking reassurance from others).

 For some people, anxiety can become problematic.
 Worries can start to feel uncontrollable and people can start avoiding important activities.
 There are many different sorts of problematic anxiety.

 Many people benefit from using practical skills to help them manage their anxiety.
 At the Anxiety Disorders Clinic, we provide cognitive behaviour therapy (CBT) which is an effective treatment for anxiety disorders.
 You can read about managing anxiety with CBT in our CBT manuals.

 If you are not sure how you are feeling or where to start, please take our brief test to explore your experiences.